passagemath/passagemath/src/doc/en/developer/portability_testing.rst

 Generating dockerfiles
 ----------------------

-Sage also provides a script for generating a ``Dockerfile``, which is a recipe for automatically building a new image::
+passagemath also provides a script for generating a ``Dockerfile``, which is a recipe for automatically building a new image::

-  [mkoeppe@sage sage]$ .ci/write-dockerfile.sh debian ":standard: :optional:" > Dockerfile
+  [alice@localhost passagemath]$ .ci/write-dockerfile.sh debian ":standard: :optional:" > Dockerfile

 (The second argument is passed to ``sage -package list`` to find packages for the listed package types.)